 Use the Apple Pay Sandbox environment to test your transactions with test payment cards.

-In iTunes Connect, create a test account.
+In App Store Connect, create a test account.
 This account works for both App Store and Apple Pay testing.

 On a valid test device, log into iCloud using the test account.